-So how do things add up?
+So what is the bottom line?
 Which of the two cameras – the Fujifilm X-E2 or the Fujifilm X100T – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More flexible: Accepts interchangeable lenses, so that lens characteristics can be altered.

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

 Reasons to prefer the Fujifilm X100T:

 - Ready to shoot: Has an integrated lens, whereas the X-E2 necessitates an extra lens.

 - More modern: Was introduced somewhat (10 months) more recently.